Herniated Disc – Lumbar

 Most commonly disc herniations occur in the lowermost part of the spine, especially between the 4th and 5th lumbar vertebral bodies, and between the 5th lumbar vertebral body and the sacrum.
 This protrusion usually occurs to one side of the spinal canal, compressing one of the nerve roots.
 Impingement on the nerve causes pain, numbness, and weakness in the part of the skin and muscle that are supplied by that particular nerve root.

-The pain syndrome associate with the herniated disc is dependent upon the intervertebral level at which the herniation occurs.
+The pain syndrome associated with the herniated disc is dependent upon the intervertebral level at which the herniation occurs.

 The following table describes the location of motor weakness, reflex change, and sensory deficit commonly seen with different disc herniation levels: